-There is a place where people can meet and interact, where avatars can be made, and digital assets (land, buildings, items, non-fungible tokens [NFTs]) can be purchased and sold thanks to the unique convergence of augmented reality (AR), virtual reality (VR), and blockchain.
+There is a place where people can meet and interact, where avatars can be made, and digital assets (land, buildings, items, non-fungible tokens [NFTs]) can be purchased and sold thanks to the unique convergence of augmented reality (AR), virtual reality (VR) (What are VR AR MR XR and Its Differences), and blockchain.

 It will eventually develop from a disconnected variety of sites and apps into a unified 3D setting.
 Data frameworks that generate authenticity and trust are the foundation of the next generation of digital technologies, allowing users to feel fully immersed in digital worlds.